12 Days of Christmas in Cornwall

 Blow away the cobwebs with a Boxing Day walk on your favourite Cornish beach.
 The perfect family activity and antidote to one too many sherries and mince pies on the big day.
 Here's some inspiration.

-Meet Dasher, Dancer, Prancer and the rest of the herd on 25 November at 6.45pm as they parade through Truro starting from Victoria Square.
+Meet Dasher, Dancer, Prancer and the rest of the herd in November as as they parade through Truro starting from Victoria Square.
 A magical experience for children.
+Dates to be confirmed.

 ©oatsy40 via Flikr